gyermolenko/sokoban/README.md

 # sokoban
 Terminal based game of sokoban.

+CONTROLS:
-Controls: arrow keys and "q".
+* Arrow keys and "q".

+GOAL:
-Goal:     all boxes should be put in "places"
+* All boxes should be put in "places"

 Main principles (goals I was pursuing):